mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Beyond allowing evolution, well-considered interfaces can also aid decentralization efforts.
 The structural boundaries that emerge between the sub-modules of the function -- as well as those with adjacent functions -- provide touchpoints for interoperability and an opportunity for substitution of providers.

 In particular, if the interfaces of a function are well-defined and stable, there is an opportunity to use different providers for that function.
 When those interfaces are open standards, change control resides with the Internet community instead of remaining in proprietary hands, further enhancing stability and enabling (but not ensuring) decentralization.

+## Reuse What Works {#reuse}

+When centralization is purposefully allowed in an Internet function, protocol designers often attempt to mitigate the associated risks using technical measures such as federation (see {{federation}}) and operational governance structures (see {{multi}}).

+Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
+For example, if a protocol requires a coordinated, global naming function, incorporating the Domain Name System is usually preferable to establishing a new system.

 # Future Work {#conclude}